 - Identify people with type 1 diabetes during routine outpatient consultation for proposed use of glucose sensing device from the list of devices (appendix 1) according to patient choice and clinical criteria.
-Complete the Initiation and Transfer document (appendix 2), ideally with the patient and obtain patient signature/implied consent.
-Use the flowchart in appendix 3 to guide the appropriate device. - 2.
+Complete the Initiation and Transfer document (appendix 2), ideally with the patient and obtain patient implied consent. - 2.
 In addition to above, consider identifying people with type 1 diabetes within the service that are clinical priorities including those with problematic hypoglycaemia, and inviting them for review.
 Pregnant women should be automatically prioritised and should be offered a glucose sensing device as soon as possible after pregnancy is confirmed. - 3.
 The clinician should risk stratify the person with type 1 diabetes according to the red/amber/green classification above to ascertain the appropriate route for initiation. - 4.
 For those identified as Red, they should be referred to a type 1 MDT to develop a risk assessment and bespoke clinical care plan/review schedule.
 For those identified as Amber, they may need face to face onboarding, some with an interpreter or other family members present.
-For those identified as Green, they are suitable for directing to online resources only and given contact details for any issues. - 5.
-For those accessing devices from List 1, order the device through the established process for the trust via NEL ICB Blueteq® template. - 6.
-For those accessing devices from list 2 or list 3, prescribe 2 months of sensors using either trust pharmacy outpatient prescription or FP10 - The review schedule after initiation should be determined by the initiating clinician and would generally follow the above red/amber/green risk classification.
+For those identified as Green, they are suitable for directing to online resources only and given contact details for any issues. - For those accessing devices from List 1 where a Blueteq form is required, order the device through the established process for the trust via NEL ICB Blueteq template. - For those accessing devices from List 1 or List 2 where available on FP10, prescribe 2 months of sensors using either trust pharmacy outpatient prescription or FP10 - 7.
+The review schedule after initiation should be determined by the initiating clinician and would generally follow the above red/amber/green risk classification.

-- 8. It is suggested that for people accessing devices from lists 1, 2 or 3 where the glucose sensor is being used as a stand-alone device, that this does not necessarily need to be a clinical review but can be an administrative review to ensure that device is being used (using uploaded data), and then (electronically in most cases) the Initiation and Transfer document is sent to the patient's GP to continue with the prescription. - 9.
-For people with type 1 diabetes where the glucose sensor will interact with existing insulin pump use, they will need individualised and close clinical review over the next 2-3 months.
+- 8. It is suggested that for people accessing devices from lists 1, 2 or 3 where the glucose sensor is being used as a stand-alone device, that this does not necessarily need to be a clinical review but can be an administrative review to ensure that device is being used (using uploaded data), and then (electronically in most cases) the Initiation and Transfer document is sent to the patient's GP to continue with the prescription. - For people with type 1 diabetes where the glucose sensor will interact with existing insulin pump use, they will need individualised and close clinical review over the next 2-3 months.
 This will overlap with future documents on hybrid closed loop therapy. - 10.
-For those people with type 1 diabetes accessing devices from list 1, the Initiation and Transfer document can be kept as a record in the clinical records.
+For those people with type 1 diabetes accessing devices from List 1 where a Blueteq form is required, the Initiation and Transfer document can be kept as a record in the clinical records.
 The device will continue to be ordered through the secondary care service and will not be transferred to primary care.